renato-favarin/ds_em_producao/README.md

 ## Data preparation (standardization and feature selection)

-After EDA, data preparation was performed, where rescaling and encondings were applied.
+After EDA, data preparation was performed, where rescaling and encondings were applied. <br>
 As a highlight, there is the transformation of cyclical data (such as day and week) using the sine and cosine functions to leave such variables correctly spaced according to the calendar, for example approximating the end and beginning of the month (image below) or the end and the beginning of the year.

 ![sin_cos](https://user-images.githubusercontent.com/64495168/129500567-88f18fe1-d361-4c8d-b070-229b10848abd.png)